-\oursacro{} extends PostNet \cite{postnet} which also performs an input-dependent Bayesian update with density estimation.
+\oursacro{} extends PostNet \citep{postnet} which also performs an input-dependent Bayesian update with density estimation.
 Yet, it has three crucial differences which lead to major practical improvements.
 First, the new exponential family framework is significantly more flexible and is not restricted to classification.
 Second, the Dirichlet $\bm{\alpha}$ parameter computation is different: \oursacro{} computes the $\priorparam$ parameters -- which can be viewed as standard softmax output -- and the $\evidence$ evidence separately (i.e. $\bm{\alpha} = \evidence \priorparam$) while PostNet computes one evidence pseudo-count per class.
-Third, \oursacro{} architecture is computationally more efficient as it requires a single density contrary to PostNet which requires $\nclass$ densities.
+Third, \oursacro{} is computationally more efficient.
+It requires a single density while PostNet requires $\nclass$ densities.